sindresorhus/eslint-plugin-unicorn/docs/rules/catch-error-name.md

 ## Tip

 In order to avoid shadowing in nested catch clauses, the auto-fix rule appends underscores to the identifier name.
-Since this might be hard to read, the default setting for `caughtErrorsIgnorePattern` allows the use of descriptive names instead, for example, `fsError` or `authError`.